 Single over 40 In a ‘Married with Children World’, Part 1

-I don’t mean to complain considering the state of pollution on our planet, glacier melting, unpredictable weather, droughts, famine, floods, fires, mud slides, international wars, human and drug trafficking, the price hike on bacon, Ebola breakouts, general terrorism and basic economic struggles of the average human being working on a below average job.
+I don’t mean to complain considering the state of pollution on our planet, glaciers melting due to climate change, unpredictable weather, international wars, human and drug trafficking, the price hike on bacon and beef, Ebola breakouts, general terrorism and basic economic struggles of the average human being working on a below average job.
 All of that is way more important!
 But I have a trivial pet-peeve so, by all means and with my blessing, feel free to disregard…okay, not completely.

 With that said above, I live in the south.
 I moved here from New York City 10 years ago this summer.

 There’s a tradition in the south that I’ve just started noticing.
 At some point, if you’re a woman, people who know you will start calling you ‘Miss So-n-so’.
 I remember hearing this as a child and thinking nothing of it.
 But now, as an African-American 45-year old woman born, raised in Virginia, now living in Tennessee, I seem to hear it all the time, even from relatives: “Hello, Miss Joi!”
 “How are you, Miss Joi?”
 “Miss Joi, it is so good to see you!”

 When did my marital status become a part of people respectfully greeting me?
 It hits me harder than a cold splash of artic water.
 I’ve just started getting used to being referred to as “ma’am” by retailers or apathetic teenage fast food cashiers.

 Okay, I’m only half kidding.
 Without even realizing, I’ve gone from college to life and woke up middle aged, single in a ‘married (or divorced) with children world’ and nothing prepared me for the feelings; inadequacy comes to mind but that isn’t the right word.
 The majority of the populace has been or is married with children.
 You start to wonder what you’re missing just a bit.